AsahiTokunaga/AsahiTokunaga/README.md

 # Hi!
-Nice to meat you.
+Nice to meet you.

 ## Language history
 - Rust: 1 year